ninja76/Clo-Clo/README.md

 Roxe Hub
 ==============
-Roxe is an open source communications hub for IoT (Internet of Things) devices to exchange data.
+Roxehub is an open source communications hub for IoT (Internet of Things) devices to collect, analyze, and exchange data.

 http://www.roxehub.com